-- 345 Europe (Figure 4d).
-Most of the significant changes in precipitation patterns between the two precession extremes, both in DJF and JJA, are found around the location of the ITCZ, depicting its migration between the two hemispheres in response to changes in orbital forcing (Figures 4c,d).
-In JJA the ITCZ shifts northward, towards the warmer Northern Hemisphere as a result of the higher insolation forcing in summer.
-This can be clearly identified in the monsoon regions, especially in - 350 Africa and Asia, which experience much higher summer precipitation (more than 3.5 mm day-1 increase) during precession minimum (Figure 4c).
-In JJA wetter (positive anomalies; up to 1.5 mm day-1) conditions during precession minimum are also found north of ~50°N in the Northern Hemisphere, as well as across the Southern Ocean and over most of Australia in the Southern Hemisphere (Figure 4c).
-In contrast, significant negative anomalies (up to 3.5 mm day-1) dominate the North Pa- - 355 cific, North America and the North Atlantic between ~10 and 40°N. Finally, precipitation anomalies are small in Antarctica and across the Arctic regions because of the reduced amount of precipitation over these areas.
+- 385 Hemisphere as a result of the higher insolation forcing in summer.
+This can be clearly identified in the monsoon regions, especially in Africa and Asia, which experience much higher summer precipitation (more than 3.5 mm day-1 increase) during precession minimum (Figure 4c).
+In JJA wetter (positive anomalies; up to 1.5 mm day-1) conditions during precession minimum are also found north of ~50°N in the Northern Hemisphere, as well as across the Southern Ocean and over most of Australia - 390 in the Southern Hemisphere (Figure 4c).
+In contrast, significant negative anomalies (up to 3.5 mm day-1) dominate the North Pacific, North America and the North Atlantic between ~10 and 40°N. Finally, precipitation anomalies are small in Antarctica and across the Arctic regions because of the reduced amount of precipitation over these areas.